-- 1. Students who believe they are able to proceed with and / or complete their study programmes at an accelerated pace may submit an application requesting such to the Examination Board.
+- 1. Students who believe they are able to proceed with and/or complete their study programmes at an accelerated pace may submit an application requesting such to the Examination Board.
 The study career counsellor's advice must be enclosed with the application.
 The organisation of the study programme must be able to accommodate the short-track option. - 2.
-Based on the agreement with Summa, International Business offers a short track programme which is designed for students transferring from Summa International Business who have an EBBD Certificate.
-Students with the EBBD certificate can have exemption of the internship of year 3 under the condition that the foundation year is completed.
+A request as meant in paragraph 1 is prepared in a talk between the student and intake assessor appointed by the course.
+On the basis of proof supplied by the student, it is determined for which units of study the student can apply for exemption, and which units of study may have to be tested in a different way than prescribed in the TER.
+This overview is added to the request to the Examination Board, which must give its approval.